 because those are for powerlifters and

-stuff.
-He knows this is true because
+guys like that.
+He knows this is true

-everyone says so.
+because everyone says so.

 He stands in front of the mirror and does